SSBC TV: History

-The chain began under the direction of self-government of South Sudan (made following a peace agreement in 2005) December 18, 2010 via satellite.
-After several months of its first issue, she was faced with a big problem: pay for transmission via Arabsat Badr 6 and Arab communications satellites ... because of the independence of this country.
-Useful to know that each country must pay rent for Arabsat to broadcast all its channels.
+After several months of its first broadcast, it faced with a big problem: paying for transmission fees via Arabsat Badr 6 and Arab communications satellites, because of the independence of this country.
+Each country must pay rent for Arabsat to broadcast all its channels.
 However, the newly created Southern Sudan has not done since the beginning of the year, the channel is broadcast through the rent of his republic mother.
-The chain may be interrupted its broadcast programs from the satellite.
+The channel was likely going to interrupt its programs from the satellite.
+There was also the aim of creating an independent corporation with an independent budget, in order to improve its status.